DarkVypr/LSPDFR-Update-Checker/README.md

 https://files.darkvypr.com/RagePluginHook-Test.log

-Just save it as a .txt file.
+Just save it as a .log file.